Our 2024 Guide to Roof Inspections

 Size and Type of Roof

 Some inspectors charge more to examine larger roofs or charge you per square foot.
-Certain roofing materials, such as slate or tile, require more expertise to inspect, which may increase an inspection’s cost.
+Certain roofing materials, such as slate, tile or particular metals, require more expertise to inspect, which may increase an inspection’s cost.

 Location and Accessibility